Serra do Divisor National Park: Wildlife

 Vegetation: Rapid ecological assessment survey in 1991 characterised 10 forest types within the Park and recorded biodiversity.
-Most of the area is covered by open rainforest with palm trees or bamboos, dense and open sub-mountain rainforests, and dense and open alluvial rainforests (Periodically-inundated forests).
+Most of the area is covered by open rainforest with palm trees or bamboos, dense and open sub-mountain rainforests, and dense and open alluvial rainforests (Periodically inundated forests).
 All forest types show quite differentiated structure, flora and tree species dominance.
 Open forest grows on poorly drained, wet or inundated soils.
 Palm-trees become more frequent on wetter soils.
 On dryer soils grow the dense lowland rainforests (Not-flooded forests) Open sub-mountain forests grow on the lower hillsides.
 Dense sub-mountain forests appear on the higher slopes.
 On the tops grows a " Low forest" with typical and rare sub-Andean species.
 Open alluvial forests grow on river margins frequently inundated by muddy waters.
 Dense alluvial forests appear in less frequently inundated areas.

-Fauna: Rapid Ecological Assessment allowed to count in one month: 43 large mammal species, more than 100 amphibian and 30 reptile species, 485 bird species, 6 families, 33 genres and 55 species of bats, 21 genres and 64 species of Hymenopteres, and finally: 29 spider families (in the northern sector of the park, only).
+Fauna: Rapid Ecological Assessment allowed to count in one month: 43 large mammal species, more than 100 amphibian and 30 reptile species, 485 bird species, 6 families, 33 genera and 55 species of bats, 21 genres and 64 species of Hymenopteres, and finally: 29 spider families (in the northern sector of the park, only).
 Of these, 17 mammals, 4 reptiles and 20 birds are considered to be threatened or rare species.
 Two new bird species were discovered.
 Local Population 1.200 families.